luismond/tm2tb/README.md

 <hr/>

-## Installation
+## Installation in a linux OS

-1. Install pipenv and create a virtual environment.
+1. Install pipenv and create a virtual environment

 `pip install pipenv`